Scuba Diving Saba and St Kitts

-Saba has the famous deep water pinnacle that is split into six sites to optimise bottom time and explore this unique area.
+Saba's most famous deep water pinnacle is split into six sites optimizing bottom time to explore this unique area.

 Eye of the Needle

-This is the most famous of the deep seamount dives with a narrow column that rises majestically up from the deep to reach 28m below the surface.
-It formed as a result of volcanic action followed by erosion to leave the needle standing alone in the deep water.
+This is the most famous of the deep seamount dives.
+A narrow column that rises majestically up from the deep to reach 28m below the surface.
+Formed due to volcanic action followed by erosion, leaving the needle standing alone in the deep water.

-A landmark in Saba due to its shape and colouration.
-It is near the edge of the cove and home to many of the local birds who nest there and give the distinctive white colour from their droppings.
-Bait balls can form here, and the sandy bottom has southern stingrays and flying gurnards as well as the many sharks patrolling the area.
+A landmark in Saba due to its shape and coloration.
+It is near the edge of the cove and home to many of the local birds who nest there.
+Giving it the distinctive white color from their droppings.
+Bait balls can form here, while many sharks patrol the area.
+The sandy bottom has southern stingrays and flying gurnards.

 A liveaboard to the Caribbean islands of Saba and St Kitts in the Lesser Antilles will not only offer shark diving but great macro life sightings.
 For more information about Saba and St Kitts Dive Sites, please click on the photo.